Why you will love California

 Think of the Oxbow like a high-end shopping mall for food and wine.
 On the east side of the Napa River, the market brings together a number of epicurean purveyors under one roof (well, technically, it’s three different roofs).
 The result:...

 1200 Getty Center Dr, Los Angeles, CA 90049, USA

 Crowning any one location as having the “best view in L.A.” would be controversial, but the Getty Center is certainly a contender.
 The anticipation that builds upon approach to the arts and cultural center—up a driveway to park,...

 The beaches and coastline of central California is not what one might imagine when hearing "California."
 They are rugged, rocky, and often cold or even foggy.
 Carmel Beach, at the end of the super-cute town of Carmel, is a bit of an exception....

 1060 Dunaweal Ln, Calistoga, CA 94515, USA

-At Clos Pegase, playful art and sculptures are the centerpiece of the winery.
-A collection of sculptures by famous 20th century artists greets visitors outside, and the collection continues in the courtyard and tasting room.
+Playful art and sculptures are the centerpiece of the winery, Clos Pegase.
+A collection of sculptures by famous 20th-century artists greets visitors outside, and the collection continues in the courtyard and tasting room.
 The owner, Jan Shrem,...

 1425 1st St, Napa, CA 94559, USA